 Personalization is a must of all email campaigns nowadays.
 It lets you drastically improve your email open rate too.

-Another advantage of personalization is that it won’t take you too long to get it work.
+Another advantage of personalization is that it won’t take you too long to get it to work.
 With automation and segmentation, you can set your personalized email campaigns that will be sent to specific user segments at a particular moment.
-Other than that, you’ll only need to make your emails look nice and make sure they deliver the good content.
+Other than that, you’ll only need to make your emails look nice and make sure they deliver good content.

 Personalized notification from Hackernoon: